The Color of New Wine: flash fiction by cam

-Under the light of a full moon, the red barn stands in sharp contrast to the undulating, snow covered landscape of my farm in northern Michigan.
-Inside, I pace the one hundred year old floorboards, waiting to defend my farm against someone who is threatening to destroy all I, David Vanderkolk, have worked for.
+Under the light of a full moon, the red barn stands in sharp contrast to the undulating, snow covered landscape of my farm.
+Inside, I pace the one hundred year old floorboards waiting to defend my farm against someone who is threatening to destroy all I, David Vanderkolk, have worked for.

 The Red Barn Stands....

 In 1920 my great grandfather planted the first cherry tree on our farm, leading to decades of prosperity.
-But four years ago the economy led me to make the decision to uproot the cherry orchards and replace them with profitable vineyards.
+But four years ago the economy led me to make the decision to uproot the cherry trees and replace them with grapevines.